maarcweiss/audits/Readme.md

 # About 0xWeiss

-I am an independent security researcher.
-Co-Founder and Lead Auditor at Enigma Dark, and manage smart contract security in huge protocols like Tapioca DAO and Ambit Finance.
+- I am an independent security researcher and the Co-Founder and Lead Auditor at Enigma Dark, where I oversee smart contract security for large protocols such as Aave, Euler, Tapioca DAO, Silo, Credit Coop.

-I am also part of Spearbit and Paladin Blockchain Security.
+- Additionally, I serve as a Security Researcher at Spearbit and Paladin Blockchain Security.

-I have done tons of reviews (over 50) ranging from public, to firm and private.
-I have audited all kinds of DeFi protocols, omnichain, perps, options, lending, liquid staking...
+- With over 100 reviews conducted across public, private, and firm engagements, I have audited a diverse range of DeFi protocols, including perpetuals, options, lending, and liquid staking platforms.

+- In 2024, I was the top 1 ranked solo auditor on Hyacinth, outperforming the second position by more than 2x and earning over six figures in bounties.

 # 0xWeiss private security reviews

-### Private Security Reviews

 | Protocol | Protocol Type | High Risk | Medium Risk | NSLOC | Report |
 | ---- |  ---------| ---------|  -------|  -------| --------|